SandwichGouda/Data/Data.md

 - By default, "port" understates "TCP port".
 - The ` character is called _backtick`.
 - When in (_virtually any_) terminal, `ALT+ENTER` puts in fullscreen. :):D
+- RFCs, Request for Comments, are documents publicly published documents prominently by the IETF (Internet Engineering Task Force), that set standards, such as protocol specifications, typically.
+- CVEs (Common Vulnerabilities and Exposures) is a system that provides publicly known security vulnerabilities and exposures. _Bref_, these show vulnerabilities and security breaches.
+- CVEs are published _after_ the breach is patched ! (!!!)

 ## Remaining questions